arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ## Nearby World Example

-Let's use the Stella to create a real-time distance measurement system using UWB technology.
+Let's use the Arduino Stella to create a real-time distance measurement system using UWB technology.
 We will implement what we call the `Nearby World` example, which serves as our `Hello World` sketch for UWB technology.
 This example will verify the Stella's UWB capabilities and its ability to communicate with UWB-enabled smartphones.

 ***This example sketch leverages Apple's Nearby Interaction protocol and similar UWB implementations on Android devices to establish a communication channel between the Stella and a UWB-enabled smartphone, allowing precise distance and angle measurements.***